Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: Double Chains

-\begin{lemma} \begin{sloppypar} Let $P$ be a polygon that contains $P_D$ and has $\langle u_n, \dots, u_1, l_1, \dots, l_n \rangle$ as part of its boundary.
-Let $T_1$ and $T_2$ be two triangulations that contain the upper and the lower extreme triangulation of $P_D$ as a sub-triangulation, respectively.
-Consider any flip sequence~$\sigma$ from $T_1$ to $T_2$ and suppose there is no triangulation in~$\sigma$ containing a triangle with one vertex at the upper chain, the other vertex at the lower chain, and the third vertex at a point in the interior of the hourglass of $P_D$.
-Then $|\sigma| \geq (n-1)^2$. \end{sloppypar} \end{lemma} { Our reasoning is similar to the proof of Lemma~\ref{lem_lower_bound}, see also~\cite{lubiw}.
-Let $C_u$ be the upper chain and $C_l$ the lower chain of $D$.
-Any triangulation of the given polygon has $2(n-1)$ triangles with an edge on $C_u$ or on $C_l$.
-We call such a triangle \emph{anchored}.
-For each anchored triangle, the point not incident to that edge is called the \emph{apex}.
+\begin{lemma} \begin{sloppypar} Consider a polygon that contains~$D$ and has $\langle u_{h-1}, \dots, u_0, l_0, \dots, l_{h-1} \rangle$ as part of its boundary.
+Let $T_1$ and $T_2$ be two triangulations that contain the upper and the lower extreme triangulation of~$D$ as a sub-triangulation, respectively.
+Let $\sigma$ be a flip sequence from $T_1$ to $T_2$ such that there is no triangulation in~$\sigma$ containing a triangle with one vertex at the upper chain, the other vertex at the lower chain, and the third vertex at a point in the interior of the hourglass of~$D$.
+Then $|\sigma| \geq (h-1)^2$. \end{sloppypar} \end{lemma} \begin{proof} Our reasoning is similar to the proof of Lemma~\ref{lem_lower_bound}, see also~\cite{lubiw}.
+As before, let $C_u$ and $C_l$ be the upper and lower chain of~$D$, and call a triangle with an edge on $C_u$ or on $C_l$ \emph{anchored}, the third vertex being the \emph{apex}.
+Any triangulation of the given polygon has $2(h-1)$ anchored triangles.